-Overdelegation is rampant but a secondary concern compared with recent debt-fueled legislative transformations that flout Congress's own enumerated powers.
-The CARES Act, Families First Coronavirus Act, American Rescue Plan, Infrastructure Investment and Jobs Act, Inflation Reduction Act, CHIPS and Science Act, and even lesser-known new laws like the Airport and Airway Extension Act reaffirm the top-down stance toward major productive sectors.
-As the inventories of Box 1 (completed high-significance actions of 2023) and Appendix J (active and long-term actions in the pipeline) are already revealing, much of tomorrow's rulemaking and guidance will be rooted in the actions of the 117th and 118th Congresses.
-So a streamlining job awaits the 119th.
+Overdelegation is rampant but only a secondary concern when compared with recent debt-fueled legislation that flouts Congress's own enumerated powers.
+The CARES Act, Families First Coronavirus Response Act, American Rescue Plan, Infrastructure Investment and Jobs Act, Inflation Reduction Act, CHIPS and Science Act, and even lesserknown new laws like the Airport and Airway Extension Act reaffirm policymakers' top-down stance toward economic planning.
+As the inventories in Box 1 (completed high-significance actions of 2024) and Appendix J (active and long-term actions in the pipeline) imply, much rulemaking and guidance will be rooted in the actions of the 117th and 118th Congresses.
+So, a streamlining job awaits the 119th.

 Congress should make it hard to both spend and regulate.
 And it should do this with the zeal it once showed about requirements for a two-thirds majority vote for revenue increases.
-118 Had that effort succeeded, Washington may have been right-sized by now.
+Had that effort succeeded, Washington may have been rightsized by now.

-In today's setting, rightsizing will require Congress to repeal or amend statutes that sustain the massive regulatory enterprise and abolish, downsize, slash the budgets of, and deny appropriations to agencies, subagencies, and programs.
-Much of the antitrust regulatory apparatus should be repealed, 119 for example, along with the Federal Trade Commission's and Federal Communications Commission's acts in their current form.
-Abuses of crises and national emergency declarations require sweeping privatization and localization of federal functions and ending grants and subsidies of all kinds that fuel regulation.
-120 Such steps are necessary to abolish the custodial state's whole-of-government forays into climate, equity, competition policy, censorship, and social engineering now undermining the nation's stability, productivity, and fairness.
+In today's setting, rightsizing will require Congress to repeal or amend statutes that sustain the massive regulatory enterprise.
+It must abolish, downsize, slash the budgets of, and deny appropriations to agencies, subagencies, and programs.
+Much of the antitrust regulatory apparatus should be repealed, for example, along with the Federal Trade Commission's and Federal Communications Commission's acts in their current form.123 Abuses of crises and national emergency declarations require sweeping privatization and localization of federal functions and ending grants and subsidies of all kinds that fuel regulation.124 Such steps are necessary to abolish the custodial state's whole-of-government forays into climate, equity, competition policy, censorship, and social engineering now undermining the nation's stability, productivity, and fairness.

-The 2023 edition of this report surveyed the 118th Congress's primary regulatory reform bills, 121 so here we recap some of the underlying concepts and newer options, which can be carried out-to a lesser extent if Congress fails to act-by an administration committed to administrative streamlining that goes well beyond one-in, two-out.
+Recent editions of this report surveyed the 118th Congress's primary regulatory reform bills.
+125 This time, we recap some of the underlying concepts and newer options, which can be carried out-to a lesser extent if Congress fails to act-by a new administration committed to administrative streamlining that goes well beyond one-in, two-out.

-Foremost, Congress should enforce the regulatory controls now ignored, such as the absence of a timely annual Information Collection Budget, the cost-benefit Report to Congress, and the accompanying aggregate cost assessment required by the 1999 Regulatory Right-to-Know Act.
-Congress needs to verify and document that rules and guidance are submitted to both houses of Congress and to the Government Accountability Office (GAO) as required by the Congressional Review Act, and to affirm a stance that rules and guidance not reported are void.
+Foremost, Congress should enforce the regulatory controls it now ignores, such as ensuring on-time publication of the annual Information Collection Budget, the cost-benefit Report to Congress, and the accompanying aggregate cost assessment required by the 1999 Regulatory Right-to-Know Act.
+Congress needs to verify and document that rules and guidance are submitted to both houses of Congress and to the GAO as required by the CRA, and to affirm a stance that rules and guidance not reported are void.

-Federal agencies cannot reliably perform costbenefit analysis, for the same reason that students should not grade their own tests.
-Creative regulators, now with Office of Management and Budget (OMB) support, can alternate between maximizing suspect net benefits as the new Circular A-4 allows, or they can simply claim that benefits justify costs, as specified in Executive Order 12866.
+Federal agencies cannot reliably perform cost-benefit analysis, for the same reason that students should not grade their own tests.
+Creative regulators, who enjoyed OMB support under Biden, can alternate between maximizing suspect net benefits as the Biden's rewrite of Circular A-4 allowed, or they can simply claim that benefits justify costs, as specified in EO 12866.
 Congress must stop the Circular A-4 regime's fueling of indefinite regulatory expansion and redefine oversight guardrails in such a way that the executive branch cannot erode them again.

-If OMB is compromised in such a way that it can no longer perform its supervisory function, it needs to be reformed or replaced.
-122 Alternatively, a tough and skeptical Congressional Office of Regulatory Analysis should be established.
-123 One was instituted at the turn of the century but was subsequently defunded.
+If OMB is compromised in such a way that it can no longer perform its supervisory function, it needs to be reformed or replaced.126 Alternatively, a tough and skeptical Congressional Office of Regulatory Analysis could be established.127 A pilot project of sorts had been instituted at the turn of the century but was defunded.